-The world over, when you mention Italy, the one thing that will come to mind is, food.
-And when it comes to eating in Rome, good restaurants run the gamut from Japanese and Indian to grabbing a simple pizza at a little ol' pizzeria.
-But perhaps, nothing takes the cake than grabbing a bite to eat at one of the Eternal City's top rated Italian eateries.
+When you mention Italy, one of the first things that will come to mind is food.
+And when it comes to eating in Rome, good restaurants run the gamut from Japanese and Indian to grabbing a simple pizza on-the-go.
+But perhaps, nothing takes the cake than dining at one of the Eternal City's top rated Italian eateries.
 Whether you're looking for something modern, casual, mom-and-pop or a mix of all of the above, Rome certainly has something for all walks of life and wallet sizes.

 With Italian cuisine renowned for being not only seasonal but regional, you don't even have to leave Rome to get a taste of some of Italy's other cities or regions.
 Across the city you can find a wide variety of restaurants that specialize in regional dishes from Rome, Naples and Venice to coastal seaside locations like Sicily and Calabria.
 In fact, most regions of Italy are represented by their cuisine here in the eternal city.